Here’s why we should all focus on increasing body immunity

 Your immune system can either focus on detoxing your body or fighting the invading infections.
 Habits like smoking, overeating, or excessive drinking divert your body’s immune response towards cleaning out your system.
 By quitting bad habits and adding adequate balance to your life, you allow your body to build the strength it will require when you fall ill.

 Sleep is also important to your health and immunity.
-If you don’t get enough rest on a regular basis, your system stops producing the white blood cells that power your body immunity.
+If you don’t get enough rest regularly, your system stops producing the white blood cells that power your body’s immunity.
 By switching to a routine that gives you at least 7 hours of sleep at night, you will be stronger and healthier.

 Apart from these direct benefits to your immunity, exercise also helps improve your cardiovascular health, build muscle tone, and reduce your weight.
 You’ll avoid many health problems if you have a healthy heart, strong muscles and a lean body.

 The best forms of exercise are activities that get your heart pumping, help you stretch and tone muscles, and involve strength or resistance training.
 Throw in a short session of meditation and you have found the perfect workout.

 3. Eat your way to health

 There is a great deal of debate about the benefits of multivitamins and supplements, including this article by Harvard Medical School.
 What we do know is that a varied diet of fresh, unprocessed food, including vegetables, fruit, grain, and sources of protein is the best food for immunity.

 But eating healthy doesn’t have to be expensive or difficult.
 Choose seasonal produce that is grown in your region.
 When planning a meal, try to get at least three vegetables with different colours.
 Brightly coloured vegetables like red peppers, carrots, tomatoes, and purple cabbage are known to have more vitamins and green veggies like broccoli and kale are packed with goodness.